-Typically, most wild animals will avoid contact with human beings, and porcupines are no exception.
+Typically, most wild animals avoid contact with human beings, and porcupines are no exception.
 However, this does not mean that this animal will not attack you should it feel threatened or annoyed.

 Many people think that porcupine quills are poisonous.
 The quills of a porcupine are not toxic but can be extremely painful and cause injuries.
-Also, a porcupine cannot project or shoot out its quills towards the enemy as it was initially believed.
+Also, a porcupine cannot project or shoot out its quills toward the enemy as it was initially believed.

 When the porcupine animal spikes you, it puts you at risk of developing diseases such as rabies.
 Rabies is a dangerous disease that can cause death within a few days, especially when not treated immediately.